-Challenge Detroit is an urban revitalization project bringing together individuals of various intellects and backgrounds from our own backyard and across the country to come together to live, work, play, give and lead in Detroit by uniting with area companies, non-profits and cultural institutions.
-If you want to be involved in one of the most exciting social movements in history of our great city, apply now.
+We challenge leaders to learn by doing through a year of meaningful employment and intellectual work with area nonprofits designed to positively impact our diverse, culturally vibrant city.
+Individuals of various intellects and backgrounds from our own backyard and across the country come together to live, work, play, give and lead in Detroit by uniting with area companies, non-profits and cultural institutions.
+If you want to grow as a leader, make a social impact, and be part of moving Detroit forward, apply now.

 Learn more about what our Fellows will do and receive.

-- Engage in team challenges, in partnership with area non-profits, designed to positively impact the city and region;
+- Engage in team challenges, utilizing design thinking and innovative collaboration in partnership with area non-profits to positively impact the city and region;

 - Work at one of the top companies in the region;

-- Receive a $36,000 annual salary plus benefits typical of host company;
+- Receive a $38,000 annual salary plus typical host company benefits when you work for one of our host company partners*;

 - Participate in a leadership development program; and